A pair of black and burgundy over reach boots with a soft sheepskin lining.

 Getting the perfect fit starts with a simple measurement.
 Since every horse is built a little differently, you can’t rely on standard sizing alone.
 Before you start shopping, grab a soft measuring tape.
 You’ll want to measure the circumference of your horse’s pastern at its widest point, which is right around the ankle area.
 This single measurement is your key to finding the right size.
 Jot it down so you have it handy when you start comparing different styles of horse tack.
 This quick step is the most reliable way to ensure the boots you choose will fit comfortably without slipping or chafing.

-Read the Size Chart (and Avoid Common Mistakes)
+Step 2: Use the Size Chart (and Avoid These Mistakes)

 Once you have your horse's pastern measurement, your next step is to consult the manufacturer's size chart.
 It’s tempting to just grab a "Large" if your horse is a big Quarter Horse, but sizing can vary significantly between brands.
 A common mistake is assuming one brand's medium is the same as another's.
 Always check the specific chart for the boots you’re interested in.
 Match your horse’s measurement to the corresponding size on the chart.
 This prevents the hassle of returns and ensures your horse gets a secure, effective fit from day one.
 Taking this extra moment to confirm the size will save you time and give you peace of mind.